 ♦ Advanced Master Roads Scholar - 200 contact hours

-*You may present your own idea or concept that fits this description at the time of making your intent known.
+*Select from our ideas list, or you may present your own idea or concept that fits this description at the time of making your intent known.

 ♦Safety Champion - 20 contact hours of courses under Safety category